kolonialno/django-groove/README.md

 ## Components

-### `groove.auth.decorators.superuser_required`
+### `groove.auth.decorators`

-Decorator that limits a view to superusers.
-Raises a 404 if user is not a superuser, security through obscurity.
+Two decorators that limits a view with Django User permissions, includes checks for staff or super users.
+Raises a 404 if user does not have sufficient permission, security through obscurity.

+Available decorators: `staff_required` and `superuser_required`.

-Usage in views:
+Example usage in views:

     @superuser_required
     def index(request):
         ...

-Usage in URL config:
+Example usage in URL config:

     url(r'^$', superuser_required('views.index'), name='index'),